dasiths/dasiths.github.io/_posts/2019-08-13-speaking-ddd-melbourne-2019.md

 ---
 Last weekend I spoke at [@DDDMelbourne](https://www.dddmelbourne.com/) and it was my first time doing so.
 The event attracted close to 900 people and had 5 concurrent tracks.
 I spoke at the [@JuniorDev](https://twitter.com/juniordev_io) channel about `Modern Authentication`.

+Update: I presented the same topic at the inaugural DDD Adelaide in October 2019 as well.

 ![Audience](/assets/images/dddmelb2019main.jpg)

 DDD Melbourne is an inclusive non-profit conference for the software community.